AhmedSeemalK/Enterprise-Inference/ida/README.md

 ### Usage
 #### Running the Inference Deployment Automation

-##### Authentication Formats for Deployed AI Models:
-   - **With Keycloak and APISIX**:
-      -  In this flow, Keycloak and APISIX are deployed to provide authentication, authorization, and API gateway functionality, ensuring secure and controlled access to the deployed AI models.
-   - **Without Keycloak and APISIX**:
-      - In this flow, the AI models are deployed directly within the Kubernetes cluster, without the additional security and API gateway layers provided by Keycloak and APISIX.
-This deployment option is suitable for scenarios where these components are not required or are handled separately.

 #### Using the inference-config.cfg configuration file
 If you don't want to be prompted for the required parameters, you can use the inference-config.cfg file to provide the necessary values.
 The automation will read the values from this file.